byrne365/Fresh-Tomatoes/README.md

 # Fresh-Tomatoes

 ## What is the purpose of Fresh Tomatoes?
-Fresh Tomatoes is a Website which displays a list of some of my favourite movies, including poster images, movie ratings and youtube trailers.
+Fresh Tomatoes is a Website project which I am currently doing for a nano degree through Udacity.
+The webiste displays a list of some of my favourite movies, including poster images, movie ratings and youtube trailers.
 Fresh Tomatoes references three files, `fresh_tomatoes.py`, `media.py`, and `entertainment_centre.py`.